-We walk Mondays through Fridays, with Saturday reserved for travel to and from Cornwall and Sunday being a free day for rest, personal exploration and/or possibly recovering from a long journey to get here!
+We normally walk Mondays through Fridays, with Saturday reserved for travel to and from Cornwall and Sunday being a free day for rest, personal exploration and/or possibly recovering from a long journey to get here!

 Martin’s overall aim when conducting his Cornwall walking tours has always been to share with you what he has found beautiful, magical and inspirational to him.
 Not only walking, but looking at and immersing yourself in the rejuvenating nature and spirit of Cornwall, quite rightly designated an Area of Outstanding Natural Beauty.

 We promise you holiday experiences in Cornwall that you’ll treasure for many years to come – ones that will give you a burning desire to visit Cornwall again and again.
 We measure our success by the fact that a large number of our guests regularly do return – often over and over again.
 As an example (above), see Martin with a group of women from British Columbia – in a Cornish poppy field (in June).
-They have now toured with Adventureline some 4 or 5 times…
+They have now toured with Adventureline some 5 times…

 Regularly filmed in Cornwall are the popular TV series, “Doc Martin” and “Poldark”.
 Liked hugely in Germany are Rosamunde Pilcher stories, also filmed here.
 Modern German writer Elizabeth Kabatek writes a blog in which she mentions us: https://ekabatek.wordpress.com/2018/05/25/mein-haeusle-in-cornwall-7/